1. Learn

 Rule No. 1 : Unless the cost of replacing the NFC tag is less than a few pence/cents and/or you don't mind some of the tags not working, then buy quality tags and genuine chips.

-The vast majority of NFC chips within NFC tags sold via retailers and large scale tag manufacturers are currently made by NXP Semiconductors.
-There are however, a number of non-genuine NXP chips around particularly with the the MIFARE Ultralight.
+The vast majority of NFC chips within tags sold via retailers and large scale tag manufacturers are currently made by NXP Semiconductors.
+There are however, a number of non-genuine NXP chips around.
+In the past, this was a particular problem with the the MIFARE Ultralight but Seritag have seen an increasing number of 'clone' NTAG213 chips on the market.

-Seritag only ever sell genuine NXP or other brand chips and out supply chain is strictly controlled.
-While you may choose not to buy your tags from Seritag, we very strongly recommend using genuine chips and making sure you know your supplier and where they make the tags.
-The reliability and quality of non-genuine chips varies between not great and truly shocking.
-Duplicate UID's, widely variable scan distances and in-situ or application failures are common with fake chips.
+Using genuine chips is strongly recommended.
+The scan performance, memory reliability and long term stability are critical factors in most NFC applications and it's not worth the tiny (if any) savings in using clone chips.
+In fact, the reliability and quality of non-genuine chips varies between not great and truly shocking.
+Duplicate UID's, widely variable scan distances and in-situ or application failures are common with fake or clone chips.
 There aren't going to be many projects which will find the savings worthwhile.

 Choosing your NFC IC